 These buckets can be useful when it comes to soap-making.
 You can use the bucket as a basin to mix your ingredients in.

 All you need is a hose and a shower head to make a DIY shower out of a 5-gallon bucket.
 This can be perfect for showering when you don’t have any access to water.

 See this video for a demonstration of an even more simple, but effective, solution.

 There’s no doubt that 5-gallon buckets can make the best storage containers.
 You can use them to store just about anything, including food or pet food.

 As I mentioned above, I use these buckets to transport fish.
 You can transport just about anything in them.
 The best part about it is that you can transport these buckets discreetly, too.

-We all cock our heads funny when we see the 5-gallon bucket toilets, but they do work.
+We all think it’s funny when we see the 5-gallon bucket toilets, but they do work.
 Dealing with human waste is going to be an incredible challenge when the time comes.
-Avoid serious bacterial infection by using these toilets to transport and dispose of waste.
+Avoid serious bacterial infections by using these toilets to transport and dispose of waste.